-The main focus of the laboratory is the development of novel computational approaches for computational systems biology and systems pharmacology and their application to identify and understand the biological mechanisms underlying complex diseases and their treatment.
-We are particularly interested in the development and real-world application of novel computational methods for mathematical modeling in precision medicine, to extend the field capabilities in defining hybrid models of complex diseases potentially integrated with machine learning and AI-based tools.
+The laboratory's primary focus is the development of novel computational approaches for computational systems biology and systems pharmacology and their application to identify and understand the biological mechanisms underlying complex diseases and their treatment.
+We are particularly interested in the development and real-world application of novel computational methods for mathematical modeling in precision medicine to extend the field's capabilities in defining hybrid models of complex diseases potentially integrated with machine learning and AI-based tools.
 The laboratory is also interested in novel algorithms for biomarker identification, both single and multi-omics.

-A challenging modeling aspect is the need of providing a systems-level understanding of the disease by encoding in a unified mathematical description a wide variety of independent or interacting genetic and non-genetic factors acting at different levels of biology (genetic, molecular, tissue, organ, etc.) which concur to the development of a complex disease.
+- Multiscale hybrid modeling integrated with machine learning and AI: a challenging modeling aspect is a need to provide a systems-level understanding of the disease by encoding in a unified mathematical description a wide variety of independent or interacting genetic and non-genetic factors acting at different levels of biology (genetic, molecular, tissue, organ, etc.) which concur to the development of a complex disease.
 To this aim, models can be developed as hierarchical, multiscale, mathematical entities, where the disease is described according to different levels of detail.
-We design and implement novel hybrid modeling approaches, where the hierarchical layers of the model are potentially developed with different computational approaches (boolean networks, discrete models, ordinary differential equations, machine learning, AI-based tools, etc.) and then integrated to form a unique model able to better adapt to the amount of biological knowledge and data that is available for each hierarchical layer.
+We design and implement novel hybrid modeling approaches, where the hierarchical layers of the model are potentially developed with different computational techniques (boolean networks, discrete models, ordinary differential equations, machine learning, AI-based tools, etc.) and then integrated to form a unique model able to better adapt to the amount of biological knowledge and data that is available for each hierarchical layer.

-In addition to the development of modeling techniques, we also develop novel computational algorithms to apply mathematical modeling to highly challenging applications in systems pharmacology and precision medicine.
-We promote the development of models of complex diseases in several research areas (e.g., cancer, metabolism, neurodegeneration, infectious diseases, etc.) and we design algorithms that exploit the generated models to analyze the individual variability of a patient population, predict treatment efficacy and identify novel treatment protocols (e.g., algorithms for model-based patient stratification, in silico generation of virtual populations).
+- Real-world modeling applications for systems pharmacology and precision medicine: in addition to developing modeling techniques, we also develop novel computational algorithms to apply mathematical modeling to highly challenging applications in systems pharmacology and precision medicine.
+We promote the development of models of complex diseases in several research areas (e.g., cancer, metabolism, neurodegeneration, infectious diseases, etc.).
+We design algorithms that exploit the generated models to analyze the individual variability of a patient population, predict treatment efficacy, and identify novel treatment protocols (e.g., algorithms for model-based patient stratification, in silico generation of virtual populations).

-Once a mathematical model is defined, it can be analyzed by simulation and sensitivity analysis to predict the behavior in time of the system and identify the main regulative players.
-Stochastic algorithms provide an accurate way of simulating and analyzing a biological system, since they can reproduce their random and discrete nature.
+- Hybrid stochastic simulation and sensitivity analysis: once a mathematical model is defined, it can be analyzed by simulation and sensitivity analysis to predict the behavior in time of the system and identify the leading regulative players.
+Stochastic algorithms provide an accurate way of simulating and analyzing a biological system since they can reproduce their random and discrete nature.
 Deterministic algorithms provide faster solutions, but results are approximated, and stochasticity is not considered.
-We promote the development of hybrid methods for simulation and sensitivity analysis to combine both exact and approximate algorithms in the same computational process.
-The speed up of the computation provided by the developed hybrid methods allow to analyze larger models by preserving as much as possible the accuracy of the computed results.
-This can potentially open new perspectives in computational systems biology, where often scientists have to find a compromise between the accuracy of their simulations and the need of considering very large and complex reaction networks
+We promote the development of hybrid simulation and sensitivity analysis methods to combine exact and approximate algorithms in the same computational process.
+The speed-up of the computation provided by the developed hybrid methods allows to analyze larger models by preserving the accuracy of the computed results as much as possible.
+This could open new perspectives in computational systems biology, where scientists often have to find a compromise between the accuracy of their simulations and the need to consider vast and complex reaction networks.

-Thanks to the exponential development in high-throughput technologies, multiple layers of biological data are becoming available for the characterization of disease mechanisms on a large scale.
-An effective integration of omics data is therefore needed to gain maximal extraction of biological information and identify reliable biomarkers.
-We promote the development and implementation of novel computational methods based on meta-dimensional and multi-stage approaches for the integration of omics data encompassing genetics, RNA and protein expression on a genome scale.
-Such methods will be applied to the identification of disease biomarkers in several research areas, such as cancer, metabolic diseases, and neurodegenerative disorders.
+- Algorithms for multi-omics biomarker identification: thanks to the exponential development in high-throughput technologies, multiple layers of biological data are becoming available for the characterization of disease mechanisms on a large scale.
+Therefore, effective integration of omics data is needed to gain maximal extraction of biological information and identify reliable biomarkers.
+We promote the development and implementation of novel computational methods based on meta-dimensional and multi-stage approaches for integrating omics data encompassing genetics, RNA, and protein expression on a genome-scale.
+Such methods will be applied to identify disease biomarkers in several research areas, such as cancer, metabolic diseases, and neurodegenerative disorders.